gxf1212/notes/techniques/Specific-Software-Usage.md

   >
   > https://github.com/docsifyjs/docsify/issues/850

+basic problems

-> if a there’s a new version of a plug-in, how to update?  @latest
+- if a there’s a new version of a plug-in, how to update?  @latest

+- principle: add scripts directly, or from the `src` (they all return js script!)

+  so we can certainly save the long scripts in another file and call it...

+functions

 1. add things after: